amagura/zelda-battery/README.md

 A Legend of Zelda like health-bar battery meter for Shell prompts and Taskbars

+# THE PIT OF DESPAIR!
+The Pit of Despair, or tpod, is where all things precompiled get stored.
+So if you just can't get ZBatt to build on your system, be sure to check here before giving up.

 # Supported Platforms
 ## Linux
 Kernels >= 2.6.24 are supported; support for older kernels is not a priority, but may be added later.